 Professor Hemminki has authored nearly 300 peer-reviewed manuscripts or book chapters on cancer research and oncolytic viruses.

-Our pioneering approach has been recognized by industry leaders including Germany’s Merck KGaA and the USA’s Pfizer and Biotheus, a privately held Chinese biotechnology company.
+Our pioneering approach has been recognized by industry leaders including Germany’s Merck KGaA and the USA’s Pfizer (Merck-Pfizer Alliance), and MSD International GmbH.